maljoras/FishTracker/README.md

 >> res = xyT.getTrackingResults();
 ~~~~

-res.pos is a [nFrames x [x,y] x nbody] array of the position of the animal with unique ID.
+res.pos is a [nFrames x [x,y] x nindiv] array of the position of the animal with unique ID.
 res.tracks has a number of fields (controlled be the property xyT.saveFields and changed by the methods xyT.addSaveFields/xyT.removeSaveField).
 For example: